 As always, the performances delighted.
-Junior high students sang, including "O Come All Ye Faithful" in English, Latin and Eskimo.
-"The Bounders," Upward that only one of the performers was Indian-the others all Eski-
+Junior high students sang, including "O Come All Ye Faithful" in English, Latin and Fekima

+and Eskimo.

-"The Bounders," Upward Bound students of the University of Alaska, presented Indian dances and songs in a modernized style of those from the Minto and Stevens Village area.
+"The Bounders," Upward

+Bound students of the University Upward of Alaska, presented Indian dances and songs in a modern-ized style of those from the Minto and Stevens Village area.